YuhanDing/PDF/README.md

 ## Data

 For our data, we use [OMMO](https://ommo.luchongshan.com/).
-Full information about the dataset is provided on the GitHub page.
+Full information about the dataset is provided on the project page.